The benefits of intermittent fasting are beyond slimming. It can reset the hunger-satiety mechanism and enhance the digestive system rehabilitation.

 - The immune system can repair it when the digestive system does not operate at a high load.

-- Drinking hot soup with natural fat is especially recommended because the bowels require lubrication.
+- Hot soup with natural fat is especially recommended because the bowels require lubrication.
 Natural fat helps to replenish the bowel tissue.

 - Intermittent fasting results in weight loss, but intermittent fasting benefits far beyond slimming.

-- There are no restrictions on the 8 hours you can eat, so the diet has become very popular, except it is not necessarily a healthy diet.
+- There are no restrictions on the 8 hours you can eat, so the diet has become very popular, except it is not necessarily healthy.

 - The diet may be excellent for those who eat varied, non-industrial, and unprocessed foods during the daytime.